 What are the most important application security metrics?

-In this article, we look at two important application security metrics to evaluate to ensure the right controls are in place for an organisation’s critical applications - vulnerable code and application access.
 We welcome back James Doggett, a senior security and technology risk expert who’s seen it all.
-With decades of experience in senior roles at organisations like EY, JP Morgan, Kaiser Permanente and AIG, Jim’s enterprise security wisdom has been a great source of support.
+With decades of experience in senior roles at organizations like EY, JP Morgan, Kaiser Permanente, and AIG, Jim’s enterprise security wisdom has been a great source of support.

 As a security professional, I’m always going to assume that threat actors are going to get past the first line of defence.
 And our applications act as a second line, so we need to ensure they are as secure as they can be.